erikh/ztui/README.md

 ### Configuration Syntax

 After you start `ztui` for the first time, `$HOME/.config.zerotier/settings.json` will be created for you with your last-saved network information.
-Now, what we want to do is create `$HOME/.config.zerotier/config.json` and add something like this to launch `tcpdump`:
+Now, what we want to do is create `$HOME/.config.zerotier/config.json` and add something like this:

 ```json
 {